Have you ever received a friend request from a stranger and, as your finger hovered over the ignore button, wondered, “What if?”

 As the requests continued to roll in, and my level of annoyance rose, I decided to embrace the irony and respond with: “Thank you for the friend request.
 We don’t know each other, but if you’d like to ‘prove your friendship’ to me, you can like my real estate page” with a winky face and a link to my page.
 Not surprisingly, this didn’t result in many likes, but that wasn’t really the point.

 A week in, I was feeling a bit overwhelmed.
-I considered making my profile private, but people I don’t know often reach out to me for legitimate reasons, like if they’re looking for help with buying a home, or are interested in the guild.
+I considered making my profile private, but people I don’t know often reach out to me for legitimate reasons, like if they’re looking for real estate services, or are interested in writing.

 I decided to try a little social experiment.